ministryofjustice/fala/requirements/README.md

 These automated tools generally increment the Generated files to the latest.
 The PRs they create should be tested, and if they work they can be merged.

 Note: These automated tools don't look at the .in source files, so the constraints we put in them aren't taken account of.
-So test well!
-If the tests fail, then the human can look in the source file's constraint to see if that already records a reason for not being able to upgrade.
+When this happens, it will be picked up with a CircleCI failure in the `pip-compile` step.

 ### Manual updates